daeseoklee/asym/README.md

 ### Unusual padding methods

-With the help of dimension type annotations, some unusual (and sometimes useful) padding methods can be easily denoted by users:
+With the help of dimension type annotations, some unusual (but sometimes useful) padding methods can be easily denoted and used by users:
 * CDimPadder : Pad such that "constant dimensions" (jointly) take a given tensor value at padded positions.

 ### Grouping

 Suppose you have a vastly asymmetric set of data (Let's say some have sequence length 1000 while others have sequence length <10), and you want to pass them to a module (torch.nn.Module) and get the results of module.forward() application.
-Convential ways of doing that would include:
+Conventional ways to do that would include:

-1. Processing them one by one, in which case we cannot exploit the device(e.g. GPU)'s full capacity.
+1. Processing them one by one, in which case we cannot exploit devices'(e.g. GPU's) full capacity.
-2. Processing them in mini-batches, which may require gross amounts of padding if you plainly do it.
+2. Processing them in mini-batches, which may require gross amounts of padding if you plainly do so.

-A solution for this dilemma is to group the set in such a way that each group contains only the data with similar lengths, process the resulting mini-batches, and get the result back.
+A solution for this dilemma is to group the set in such a way that each group contains only the data with similar lengths, process the resulting mini-batches, and get the results back.
-Asym allow users to write custom *Grouper* classes for this process.
+Asym allows users to write custom *Grouper* classes for this mechanism.

 ## Examples
 Run